department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA-conversation-guide.md

 Let's start by making sure you can figure out how to share your screen on Zoom.

 **If they are on an iPhone**
-* Tap ‘Share content’ (Green button at bottom middle of the screen) If you can’t see the zoom menu, tap anywhere on your screen once ant it should appear.
+* Tap ‘Share content’ (Green button at bottom middle of the screen) If you can’t see the zoom menu, tap anywhere on your screen once and it should appear.
 * Tap on Screen
 * Tap Zoom
 * Tap start broadcast.
 After a count of 3, the entire device screen will be shared into the meeting